kojiishi/snap-height/README.md

 Value: none | line | baseline
 ```
 When this property is set to `baseline`,
-the additional spaces are distributed differently.
+the additional spaces are distributed as below:

 * _space-over_ = RLH - mod(A - RA, RLH)
 * _space-under_ = RLH - mod(D - RD, RLH)